This blog is a member of the Blogads NYC Blog Network and the Food Blog Network.

 About The +/-

 I am a firm believer that what makes food “good” is always a matter of taste.
 What one person finds to be great (me at a bulgogi cart), another may think is disgusting (most people I work with).
-Much of what you like and don’t like has to do with personal taste, expectations, price, and so on, so a straight up review is indulgent.
-If a place is open, then somebody must like it- so every place I write about gets a +/-.
+Much of what you like and don’t like has to do with personal taste, expectations, price, and so on, so I’ve always felt a straight up review is indulgent.
+If a place is open, then somebody must like it- so every place we write about gets a +/-.
 In theory the (+) is what somebody who really likes this place would say about it.
 The (-) is what somebody who doesn’t like the place would say about it.
-While it’s usually obvious whether I like a place or not, I know that information is pretty useless, hence the +/-.
-That being said, everybody has got their own favorites and opinions, so comments and recommendations are always welcome…
+While it’s usually obvious whether we like a place or not, I know that information is pretty subjective… hence the +/-.
+That being said, everybody has got their own favorites and opinions, so comments and recommendations are always welcome.

 The current incarnation of Midtown Lunch was designed by Raphael Brion at Anderhalf Design.